-THERE was a garden enclosed with high brick walls, and laid out fomewhat in the old fashion.
-Under the walls were wide beds planted with flowers, garden-stuff, and fruit-trees.
-Next to them was a broad gravel walk running round the garden; and the middle was laid out in grass-plots, and beds of flowers and shrubs, with a fish-pond in the centre.
+THERE was a garden enclosed with high brick walls, and laid out somewhat in the old fashion.
+Under the walls were wide beds planted with flowers, garden stuff, and fruit trees.
+Next to them was a broad gravel walk running round the garden; and the middle was laid out in grass plots, and beds of flowers and shrubs with a fish-pond in the centre.

-Near the root of one of the wall fruit-trees, a numerous colony of ants was established, which had extended its subterraneous works over great part of the bed in its neighbourhood.
+Near the root of one one of the wall fruit trees, a numerous colony of ants was established, which had extended its subterraneous works over great part of the bed in its neighbourhood.
 One day, two of the inhabitants meeting in a gallery under ground, fell into the following conversation.

-Ha! my friend, (said the first) is it F 3 you?

-you?
-I am glad to fee you.
+Ha! my friend (said the first), is it you?
+I am glad to see you.
 Where have you been this long time?
 All your acquaintance have been in pain about you, lest some accident should have befallen you.

-Why, (replied the other) I am indeed a fort of stranger, for you must know I am but just returned from a long journey.
+Why (replied the other), I am indeed a sort of stranger, for you must know I am but just returned from a long journey.